rustyrussell/lightning-rfc/12-offer-encoding.md

 # FIXME: Possible future extensions:

-1. The offer can require delivery info in the invreq.
+1. The offer can require delivery info in the `invoice_request`.
-2. An offer can be updated: the response to an invreq is another offer, perhaps with a signature from the original node_id
+2. An offer can be updated: the response to an `invoice_request` is another offer, perhaps with a signature from the original `node_id`
 3. Any empty TLV fields can mean the value is supposed to be known by other means (i.e. transport-specific), but is still hashed for sig.
 4. We could upgrade to allow multiple offers in one invoice_request and